 As a part of the department’s outreach program, we invite high school and middle school students from across the state to visit and experience the exciting world of computer science.
-During this event, school and extracurricular groups get to participate in hands-on demonstrations, visit research labs to find out what computing is all about and talk with current students about why they chose Computer Science @ Carolina.
-Faculty will also be on hand to talk with students about what you can do with a CS degree and about the companies that employ our graduates.
+During our Open House event, school and extracurricular groups can participate in hands-on demonstrations, visit research labs to find out what computing is all about and talk with current students about why they chose Computer Science @ Carolina.

-The demonstrations are popular among students and are meant to encourage all who participate to take higher-level math courses in high school.
+The demos are popular among students and are meant to encourage all who participate to take higher-level math courses in high school.